odisfm/zcx-core/docs/content/lessons/overlays-layers.md

 ### Enabling overlays

 When zcx loads, all overlays are disabled.
-It's up to us to define a control that activates and deactivates the overlay:
+It's up to us to define a control that activates and deactivates the overlay by using the [overlay command](../reference/command.md#overlay):

 ```yaml hl_lines="6-13" title="named_controls.yaml"
 my_button: